 Ellevio's investments in new substations and power lines mean we need to use large amounts of materials and equipment.
 These materials are sourced via long chains of suppliers and subcontractors, with some manufacturing steps requiring large amounts of energy, which in turn results in $CO_2$ emissions.
-Cable production accounts for a particularly large share of Ellevio's $CO_2$ emissions along the supply chain, mainly due to the high emissions involved in aluminium production.
+Cable production accounts for a particularly large share of Ellevio's CO2 emissions along the supply chain, mainly due to the high emissions involved in aluminium production.

 In 2023, the pilot project Hållbarhet Orsa (Sustainability Orsa) used a completely new cable for the world market supplied by NKT, with a significantly lower climate impact in the production of aluminium and polyethylene than traditional cables.
-It is made with low-carbon aluminium from a Norwegian

-Security of supply in electricity distribution Affordable electricity supply company and the cable insulation and sheathing are made with renewable raw materials.
+It is made with low-carbon aluminium from a Norwegian company and the cable insulation and sheathing are made with renewable raw materials.
 The cables are delivered on wooden cable reels that form part of an efficiently functioning return system from NKT's factory in Falun, which is also 100 percent powered by renewable electricity.